 Submersion incidents involving children usually happen in familiar surroundings.
 65% of the incidents happened in a pool owned by the child’s family and 33% of the incidents happened in a pool owned by friends or relatives.
 That means that 98% of the submersion incidents occurred either at home, a relative’s home, or at the home of a friend.
 They didn’t happen in lakes, rivers, or other bodies of water.
 They happened in a swimming pool in a backyard.

 The study also learned that pool submersions involving children happen quickly.
 A child can drown in the time it takes to answer a phone.
 Seventy-seven percent of the victims had been missing from sight for 5 minutes or less.
 Survival depends on rescuing the child quickly and restarting the breathing process, even while the child is still in the water.
 Seconds count in preventing death or brain damage.
 Child drowning is a silent death.
 There’s normally no splashing to alert anyone that the child is in trouble.

-Here are some tips to help to protect the children in your home
+Here are some tips to help to protection the children in your home

 Install a fence or other barrier, such as a wall, completely around the pool.
 If the house is part of the barrier, the doors leading from the house to the pool should be protected with an alarm or the pool should have a power safety cover.

 The fence or other barrier should be at least 4-feet high.
 It should have no foot- or handholds that could help a young child to climb it.